benjaminoakes/www.benjaminoakes.com/_posts/2020-11-13-Heres-What-Will-Happen-Between-Election-Day-and-Inauguration-Day.md

 ---
 layout: post
-title: "Heres What Will Happen Between Election Day and Inauguration Day"
+title: "Here's What Will Happen Between Election Day and Inauguration Day"
 category: "government"
 date: 2020-11-13
 ---

-> First, lets address the elephant in the room: It is extremely unlikely that Republicans will be able to overturn the results of the election.
+> First, let's address the elephant in the room: It is extremely unlikely that Republicans will be able to overturn the results of the election.
 >
 > It is possible, yes, to come up with scenarios in which legislators or judges engineer a second Trump term and plunge the nation into a constitutional crisis.
-But even with a conservative Supreme Court, a Republican-led Senate and Republican-led congressional delegations in most states, election law experts are confident this wont happen.
+But even with a conservative Supreme Court, a Republican-led Senate and Republican-led congressional delegations in most states, election law experts are confident this won't happen.
 >
 > [...]
 >